alieninternet/ais_url_alias/README.md

 # ais_url_alias - URL aliases for Textpattern

-This plugin allows you to configure URL aliases for articles, also known as URI aliases, friendly paths, legacy paths, or legacy permalinks.
+This plugin allows you to configure URL aliases for articles, also known as friendly paths, legacy paths, or legacy permalinks.

 ## Features